 Long before the camera was invented, artists worked hard to translate the world around them onto the canvas.
 They developed tricks and techniques that you can see improve over the centuries if you walk the halls of any fine art museum.
 The modern techniques of graphic design and photography have pulled from this extensive history to make their work better.
 In the end, all visual arts are working to communicate the three-dimensional world with two dimensions.
 When done well, viewers are drawn into the canvas or image powerfully.

 An understanding of the Principles of Design will help you create a well-balanced photography portfolio.
-We had earlier put together a comprehensive guide on tips to create a portfolio website.
-It is important to invest care and attention to the elements and principles of design explained above and using them in your photography portfolio website.
+It is important to invest care and attention to the elements and principles of design explained above and using them on your website.
 You need to think out of the box, uncover your creative genius, find your expression and figure out how to present your work in the best way possible.
 Photography websites need to go beyond just showcasing your talent and images.
 It needs to present your vision for the future, with respect to the work you want to do, reflect your personality and your style and approach to work.

 Choose the right platform to create your photography website.